MicrosoftDocs/win32/desktop-src/DirectShow/iamtimelinetransable-getnexttrans2.md

-﻿---
+---
-Description: 'The GetNextTrans2 method retrieves the first transition that appears at the specified time or later.
-This method is equivalent to IAMTimelineTransable::GetNextTrans, but takes a REFTIME value.' ms.assetid: 'e6910e94-f289-4a5d-9976-1e8f7373c882'
+Description: The GetNextTrans2 method retrieves the first transition that appears at the specified time or later.
+This method is equivalent to IAMTimelineTransableGetNextTrans, but takes a REFTIME value. ms.assetid: e6910e94-f289-4a5d-9976-1e8f7373c882
-title: 'IAMTimelineTransable::GetNextTrans2 method'
+title: IAMTimelineTransableGetNextTrans2 method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAMTimelineTransable::GetNextTrans2 method